-- Abigail Clifford Group President and Chief Executive Officer (As on page 13) - L. Anthony Joaquin, FCA Group Chair, Retired Managing Partner, Ernst & Young Mr. Joaquin has been a member of the BF&M Limited Board of Directors for 13 years, as well as the Board of BF&M Life Insurance Company.
+Abigail Clifford - Group President and Chief Executive Officer (As on page 13)

+L. Anthony Joaquin, FCA - Group Chair, Retired Managing Partner, Ernst & Young

+Mr. Joaquin has been a member of the BF&M Limited Board of Directors for 14 years, as well as the Board of BF&M Life Insurance Company.
 Mr. Joaquin spent 17 years as a partner of Ernst & Young (now EY) and held several different roles in the insurance area of the practice prior to his retirement.
-He serves on several boards and is currently the Chair of HSBC Bank, Bermuda and a Director of Ascendant Group Limited. - Nancy L. Gosling Retired President and CEO, Goslings Brothers Ltd. Ms. Gosling has been a member of the BF&M Limited Board of Directors for over 20 years and is the Chair of the BF&M General Board.
-Ms. Gosling is the chairwomen of Goslings Ltd., and she also holds a Bachelor's degree in of Commerce and an Honorary Doctorate (Laws) from Dalhousie University in Halifax, Canada. - Gordon J. Henderson Retired President and CEO, BMO Life Insurance Company Mr. Henderson has been a member of the BF&M Limited Board of Directors since 2017 and is Chair of the BF&M Life Insurance Company Limited Board.
-Mr. Henderson was a senior executive of BMO Bank of Montreal for 12 years where his roles included President and CEO of BMO Life Insurance Company and

-Deputy Chairman of BMO Reinsurance Limited.
+He serves on several boards and is currently the Chair of HSBC Bank, Bermuda and a Director of Ascendant Group Limited.

+Gordon J. Henderson - Retired President and CEO, BMO Life Insurance Company

+Mr. Henderson has been a member of the BF&M Limited Board of Directors since 2017 and is Chair of the BF&M Life Insurance Company Limited Board.
+Mr. Henderson was a senior executive of BMO Bank of Montreal for 12 years where his roles included President and CEO of BMO Life Insurance Company and Deputy Chairman of BMO Reinsurance Limited.
 Before joining BMO, Mr. Henderson was with Aetna Canada for 17 years and held a number of senior executive roles including SVP Individual Insurance and SVP & General Counsel.
 He has served on many boards in the financial services industry in Canada, Bermuda and Barbados and is a Member of the Law Society of Ontario.